bob-ros2/bob_launch/README.md

 Ultimately, this kind of working simplifies the startup configuration compared to the common ROS startup files, which are rather inconvenient for hassle free routing of huge amounts of ROS topics.

 ### Environment Variables
 * `BOB_LAUNCH_CONFIG` - Path to the YAML config.
-Default: not set
 * `BOB_LAUNCH_AUTOABORT` - Wether to stop launch script if one of the nodes exits.
 This is useful when running in a docker container.
-If not existing, default: 1
+If variable is not existing the default is: 1

 ### Launch Arguments:
 * `config_nodes` - An optional Ros Nodes parameter file can be provided which will be passed to all contained nodes